About this place

 The Valley of the Giants Tree Top Walk features a stunning walkway positioned 40m above the ground in the spectacular heights of the tingle forest canopy.
 The 600-metre walk is wheelchair and pram accessible.

-A walk trail links the Tree Top Walk to the Ancient Empire, where a sealed trail meanders across the forest floor between 400-year-old red tingle trees.
+An accessible walk trail links the Tree Top Walk to the Ancient Empire, where a 540m loop trail meanders across the forest floor between and through 400-year-old red tingle trees.
 Information along the trail follows the story of Gondwana and the Mesozoic era.
 With their huge hollowed out trunks, the red tingle trees are just as spectacular when viewed at ground level as they are high up in the forest canopy.

 Plan when to visit.
 Consider travelling with a personal location beacon (PLB).
 In the event you need to be rescued it could save your life!